holoviz/holoviews/doc/FAQ.rst

   ``webm``, ``mp4`` or animated ``gif``, while being aware that those formats may introduce visible artifacts.

-**Q: How do I create a Layout or Overlay object from an arbitary list?**
+**Q: How do I create a Layout or Overlay object from an arbitrary list?**

 For lists of non-iterable elements (e.g. a collection of ``Image`` elements), the Numpy ``np.sum`` and ``np.prod`` functions work well.